SCENEREPLICA: Benchmarking Real-World Robot Manipulation by Creating Replicable Scenes: Experiments

+(i) A \textit{Perception Error} occurs when grasping fails due to either pose estimation (in model-based grasping) or segmentation (in model-free grasping) inaccuracies.
+We denote a pose estimation error when the grasp fails and ADD-S $> 0.1 * d$ (d = 3D object model's diameter).
+For segmentation methods, we consider the prediction a failure if the overlap F-measure is $< 75$\%. (ii) Despite no obvious perception error, if the manipulator fails to grasp the object, it indicates issues with either the grasp strategy or trajectory planning.
+In such a scenario we record a \textit{Planning Error} for the experiment. (iii) When the robot successfully grasps the object but fails to drop it off due to slipping or any other reason, it is classified as an \textit{Execution Error}.

 \textbf{Grasping Orders.} For grasping in cluttered scenes, the order of grasping objects matters.
-We evaluate two orders in SceneReplica: the near-to-far order based on object perception and the fixed order we defined for each scene.
-Intuitively, the near-to-far order is simpler, since the robot can clear up closer objects first, which are occluders of other objects.
+We evaluate two orders in SceneReplica when the grasping order can be programmed: the near-to-far order based on object perception and the fixed order we defined for each scene.
+Intuitively, the near-to-far order is simpler, since the robot can clear up closer objects first, those which potentially occlude other objects in the scene.

-\textbf{Model-based Grasping Frameworks.} For model-based grasping, we have evaluated two 6D object pose estimation methods: PoseCNN~\cite{xiang2017posecnn} and PoseRBPF~\cite{deng2021poserbpf}.
+\textbf{Model-based Grasping Frameworks.} For model-based grasping, we have evaluated three 6D object pose estimation methods: PoseCNN~\cite{xiang2017posecnn} and PoseRBPF~\cite{deng2021poserbpf} and GDRNPP~\cite{Wang_2021_GDRN,liu2022gdrnpp_bop}.
 GraspIt!~\cite{miller2004graspit} is used for grasp planning in model-based grasping.
 The OMPL library~\cite{sucan2012open} in MoveIt is used to plan the trajectory of the robot arm and control to follow the planned trajectory.
 In cases when there is no motion plan to reach all the grasps from GraspIt!, we simply apply top-down grasping to grasp the target object.

-From Table~\ref{tab:grasp_methods} we can see that the PoseRBPF-based framework achieves a higher success rate in both grasping and pick-and-place compared to the PoseCNN-based framework.
-PoseRBPF is a pose-tracking-based estimation method that can leverage temporal information to stabilize pose estimation compared to PoseCNN.
+From Table~\ref{tab:grasp_methods} we can see that the GDRNPP-based framework achieves a higher success rate in both grasping and pick-and-place.
+GDRNPP is the overall best method in the BOP Challenge 2022~\cite{hodan2018bop}.
 The accuracy of pose estimation in terms of ADD-S is presented in Table~\ref{table:perception}, which is calculated using 200 images in the real world, that is, 20 scenes $\times$ 5 grasps per scene $\times$ 2 orders.
 A better pose estimation model improves the success rate.